a-lafrance/tinyc/README.md

 So what does the compiler do anyway?
 1. Compiles binaries, when you pass it the `--arch <ARCH>` flag.
 Currently DLX is the only supported architecture, so really you can only pass it `--arch dlx`.
-2. Dump the IR that's generated during compilation and end the compilation process there, with the `--dump-ir <FMT>` flag.
+2. Dump what's generated during compilation and end the compilation process there, with the `--dump=<FMT>` flag.
     * There are two format options available:
-        1. `--dump-ir text` formats IR as a pseudo-assembly text file (see the `.ir` files in `tinyc/tests` for examples).
+        1. `--dump=ir` formats IR as a pseudo-assembly text file (see the `.ir` files in `tinyc/tests` for examples).
-        2. `--dump-ir graph` formats the IR control-flow graph with the Dot graph description language, which you can then visualize separately however you like.
+        2. `--dump=ir-cfg` formats the IR control-flow graph with the Dot graph description language, which you can then visualize separately however you like.
+        3. `--dump=asm` dumps the generated code as assembly (which also requires you to specify an architecture).
-    * Importantly, compilation **ends** at IR generation with this flag; you can't both dump IR and compile to a binary (which sucks, but is a shortcoming of the current compiler).
+    * Importantly, compilation does not produce a binary with this flag; you can't both dump text and compile to a binary (which sucks, but is a shortcoming of the current compiler).

 ### DLX Functionality